kalviumcommunity/S66_Aaron_Jomon_Capstone_Time_Since_I/README.md

 - **Day 28:** Deploy backend to Render/Heroku.
 - **Day 29:** Conduct final testing & polish UI.
 - **Day 30:** Prepare final documentation and presentation.

----
-This README will serve as the foundation for your capstone journey.
-Let me know if you want any tweaks! 🚀